EMT/Toolkit/toolkit/README.md

 ## Key Concepts

 People – their skills, experience, knowledge and ability to adapt – are the key to solving problems and making things that work.
 We’re not interested in creating a paint-by-numbers method for making things.
 We want a framework that works **because** of the skills of the people using it, not **despite** them.
-Tools we can use and adapt on a project-by-project basis, and that helps us work with varying requirements and constraints.
+Tools we can use and adapt on a project-by-project basis, that help us work with varying requirements and constraints.

 ### Grow as we grow